 These courses constitute a series wherein the student works on a part-time basis in a job directly related to welding.
 In these courses the employer evaluates the student's productivity, and the student submits a descriptive report of his work experiences.
 Upon completion, the student will demonstrate skills learned in an employment setting.
-Prerequisite: As required by College

-WDT 217 SMAW CARBON PIPE
+WDT 217: SMAW Carbon Pipe

 This course introduces the student to the practices and procedures of welding carbon steel pipe using the shielded metal arc weld (SMAW) process.
 Emphasis is placed on pipe positions, electrode selection, joint geometry, joint preparation, and fit-up.
 Upon completion, students should be able to identify pipe positions, electrodes, proper joint geometry, joint preparation, and fit-up in accordance with applicable code.
-Prerequisite: As required by College

-WDT 218 CERTIFICATION
+WDT 218: Certification

 This course is designed to provide the student with the knowledge needed to perform welds using the prescribed welding process.
 Emphasis is placed on the welding test joints in accordance with the prescribed welding code.
 Upon completion, students should be able to pass an industry standard welding test in accordance with various applicable welding code requirements.
-Prerequisite: As required by College